Caddickbrown/Excel-Macros/Excel/Custom Formatting.md

 To skip a section, include a semi-colon in the proper location, but don't specify a format code.

 ## Characters that display natively:
 Some characters appear normally in a number format, while others require special handling.
-The following characters can be be used without any special handling:
+The following characters can be used without any special handling:
 | Character | Comment |
 | :---: | :---: |
 | $ | Dollar |